These Mushroom Meatballs are packed with nutrients and plant protein. I guess I shouldn't call them meatballs since they don't contain meat…

 Vegan Mushroom Meatballs

 - While that's in the oven, cook your quinoa by adding it and the water to a saucepan over high heat on the stove.
-Bring it to a boil and the reduce the heat to simmer and cover.
+Bring it to a boil and reduce the heat to simmer and cover.
 Cook for 15 minutes and remove from heat.
 Uncover quinoa and fluff with a fork.
 (You can also cook it per package instructions.)

 - When the veggies are done roasting, allow them to cool somewhat.
 You're going to add the veggies, garlic cloves and quinoa to the food processor along with the basil, oregano, salt, pepper.
 Blend it well until a hearty mixture is formed.
 You really want to make sure it's blended well to stick together.